Apply for a UK Work Visa

 There are numerous visa routes under the Immigration Rules that allow applicants to enter the UK for the purpose of work.

-You must in most cases be sponsored by a company or organisation based in the UK and possess a certificate of sponsorship from them.
+In most cases, you must be sponsored by a company or organisation based in the UK and possess a Certificate of Sponsorship from them.

 Furthermore, you must meet the following requirements: